samedskulj/Form-ValidationJS/README.md

 * For email input, your email needs to be correctly written (for example: samedskulj@yahoo.com).
 This has been done and verified correctly using Regex
 * For last two inputs, password and password check, the password you have entered in the first input called "password", you need to also input the same password in "password check"
 # How do you know if it worked?
-* If you have done everything correctly, you will receive alert after 1 seconds which say: "Uspijesno ste napravili account"
+* If you have done everything correctly, you will receive alert after 1 seconds which says: "Uspijesno ste napravili account"